 Please contact us for special deals we offer for multiple systems.

-You can connect the MYLO, via the “MYLO by Coral Smart Pool” App, to as many smartphones you wish.
+You can connect the MYLO, via the “MYLO by Coral Smart Pool” App, to as many smartphones as you wish.

 MYLO works locally, in the pool, and in the home, totally independently of any cellular or WIFI communication to the phones.
 So even if you are at a location without any cellular signal, the alarm system will still work in the pool and in the home.